-Despite government whining to the contrary, online privacy apart from cryptography cannot exist.
+Despite government whining to the contrary, online privacy apart from cryptography doesn’t exist—it cannot exist.
 It is not legislation, but encryption that restores our expectation of privacy.
-Have you ever wanted to:
+Have you wanted to:

 - prevent Google from analyzing your Gmail messages?